Qapik Attagutsiak

-Qapik Attagutsiak (born 11 June 1920) is the last known surviving contributor to the war effort in Inuit communities during World War II, particularly the drive to collect animal bones and carcasses for the Allied munitions effort.
+Qapik Attagutsiak (11 June 1920 – 14 December 2023) was a Canadian Inuk World War II contributor and the last known surviving Inuit contributor of the War, particularly the drive to collect animal bones and carcasses for the Allied munitions effort.

 Early life

-Attagutsiak was born in Siuraq, near Igluligaarjuk and Coral Harbour, in the Kivalliq Region of what is now Nunavut, Canada.
+Attagutsiak was born on 11 June 1920 at Siuraq, near Chesterfield Inlet (Igluligaarjuk) and Coral Harbour, in the Keewatin Region of the Northwest Territories, now the Kivalliq Region of Nunavut, Canada.
 Her father, Quliktalik, was a hunter, and her mother, Pakak, was a seamstress.
 She began to learn midwifery from her mother when she was 10 years old, becoming a midwife when she was 18, and subsequently working as a seamstress.
 She married a man named Attagutsiak, who became one of the first members of the Canadian Rangers in 1947.
-Qapik had 14 children with her husband Attagutsiak, the first of which was born in 1939, and she adopted two more after her husband's death in 1984.
+Qapik had 14 children with her husband Attagutsiak, the first of whom was born in 1939, and she adopted two more after her husband's death in 1984.